-C. Issue RFP for resources interested in supplying new Black Start stakeholder groups.
-Interested and required bidders should review the guidelines posted on the PJM BlackStart Services RFP page titled "General Guidance: BlackStart RFP Response Content" for guidelines on content of proposals.
+C. Issue RFP for resources interested in supplying new Black Start

+PJM will post the black start RFP on the PJM website with notifications to the appropriate stakeholder groups.
+Interested bidders should review the guidelines posted on the PJM Black Start Services RFP page titled "General Guidance: Black Start RFP Response Content" for guidelines on content of proposals.